 The City shall offer a health, dental, and vision insurance cafeteria plan.
 Employees may choose a less expensive medical plan than the maximum City contribution and use the remaining balance to pay for dental and vision insurance.
 Employees selecting plans and coverage levels with premiums that exceed the City's maximum contribution are responsible for paying the difference through automatic bi-weekly payroll deduction.
 The City's maximum contribution toward group insurance plans, inclusive of the CalPERS statutory minimum for health insurance, shall be:

 2025

 Category Maximum City Contribution

 Unit Member Only \$1000

 Unit Member + 1 \$1950

 Family \$2600

+Contributions became affective the first sheel, according language promisions

 Contributions become effective the first check covering January premiums.